-After our escapades at the Honduras-Nicaraguan border we didn’t have much daylight left to make it to the Somoto Canyon.
+After our escapades at the Honduras-Nicaraguan border we didn’t have much daylight left to make it to our next goal of hiking the Somoto Canyon.
 We did however pull into the town of Somoto where we found an inexpensive hotel (Hotel El Rosario) where we were able to park in the courtyard.
 Score (I wish we had parking options like this at home sometimes.).

 Within 5 minutes of arriving at the hotel we were put in touch with a guide to hike the Somoto Canyon the next day.
 Everything fell into place and we went to bed happy campers hotelers.